-Dutch Oven Chicken is a great go-to recipe.
+Dutch Oven Chicken is a great go-to recipe for dinner.
 It's easy-to-make comfort food.
 Tender chicken and caramelized onions are topped with nutty poppy seeds and a crunchy, buttery cracker topping.
 It's a tasty, company chicken casserole recipe to prepare outdoors in a cast iron Dutch Oven or inside in your home kitchen.
-If you are looking for a new recipe that bakes chunks of tender chicken in a creamy sauce, get ready to dig in.

 Jump to: